Laravel 11 - How to Integrate Google reCAPTCHA v3

 Let's run the project and access Register page.

-To inspect the g-recaptcha-response, modify the store method in the RegisteredUserController as shown below.
+To inspect the g-recaptcha-response, modify the store method in the RegisteredUserController as follows.

 public function store(Request $request): RedirectResponse